How Do I Become A Better Dog Owner?

 Firstly, do you want to know my number one tip to keep your dogs weight under control?

-The best tip I lever discovered was to give the dog green beans instead of treats.
+The best tip I ever discovered was to give your dog green beans instead of treats.

 They can be raw, cooked or even frozen.
 My dogs love them and it has really helped me to cut down on the number of treats they have.

 There are forty calories in a medium-sized dog biscuit eg a gravy bone.

 So doing a quick swap will have an immediate impact on your dog’s waistline.